ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_nfrs.md

 {% include categoryLabel.html label="CatO" %}

 At the level of the data centre, NFRs could include the following:
-- **Data centre [PUE](/glossary#power-usage-effectiveness-pue) should be < 1.3:** When building out a new data centre you can set a maximum Power Usage Effectiveness.
+- **Data centre [PUE](/resources/glossary#power-usage-effectiveness-pue) should be < 1.3:** When building out a new data centre you can set a maximum Power Usage Effectiveness.
 That said, be wary of over using PUE without considering factors like water usage.
-- **[Carbon intensity](/glossary#carbon-intensity) should be < X kgCO2e/kWh:** Setting an NFR around the carbon intensity of the electricty influences choices on location or installation of wind turbines or solar.
+- **[Carbon intensity](/resources/glossary#carbon-intensity) should be < X kgCO2e/kWh:** Setting an NFR around the carbon intensity of the electricity influences choices on location or installation of wind turbines or solar.

 {% include categoryItem.html item="CatOOnsiteEmployeeDevices" id="EmployeeDevices" noLink=true %}